notzune/notebook/Binary Operation.md

 if $f$ is not a [[Function|function]] but a [[Partial function|partial function]], then $f$ is called a partial binary operation.

-for example, division of [[Real Numbers|real numbers]] is a partial binary operation because division by 0 is impossible (or rather it's undefined) for every real number $a$.
+for example, division of [[Real numbers|real numbers]] is a partial binary operation because division by 0 is impossible (or rather it's undefined) for every real number $a$.

 in [[Abstract algebra|abstract algebra]], "$*$" can be used to denote an arbitrary binary operation such as multiplication or addition. in this case "$*$" is used as a placeholder. (see: [[* (operation)]])